ariary/volana/README.md

 <div align="center">
- <h1> vodka 🧊</h1>
+ <h1> volana 🧊</h1>
  <h4> Shell command obfuscation to avoid SIEM detection </h4>
  <p> During pentest, an important aspect is to be stealth.
 For this reason you should clear your tracks after your passage.
-Nevertheless, many infrastructures log command and send  them to a SIEM in a real time making the cleaning part alone useless.<br><br><code>vodka</code> provide a simple way to hide commands executed on compromised machine by providing it self shell runtime (enter your command, vodka execute for you).</p>
+Nevertheless, many infrastructures log command and send  them to a SIEM in a real time making the cleaning part alone useless.<br><br><code>volana</code> provide a simple way to hide commands executed on compromised machine by providing it self shell runtime (enter your command, volana execute for you).</p>

   <p><strong><code>{ <a href="#usage">Use it</a> ; <a href="#hide-from">🧊<sub>(hide from)</sub></a>; <a href="#visible-for">👁️<sub>(detected by)</sub></a> } </code></strong></p>
 </div>